What Nano Coatings Can and Can’t Do on PCB Assemblies

 Understanding where nano coatings add real value — and where they do not replace conformal coating

-Nano coatings attract attention because they offer very thin, highly uniform surface coverage with strong hydrophobic behaviour.
+Nano coatings attract attention because they offer very thin, low-build surface treatment with strong hydrophobic behaviour.
 On the right PCB assembly, that can be extremely useful.

 The problem is that nano coatings are often misunderstood.
 They are sometimes treated as if they are simply a thinner version of conventional conformal coating.
 They are not.
 Their behaviour, protection mechanism and limitations are different.